 Background

-The Dutch Child Labour Due Diligence Act was adopted in 2019 by the Dutch Senate.
-However, in order for companies to prepare and fully investigate their supply chains, it is not expected to come into effect until mid-2022.
-The law obliges companies to examine whether their goods or services have been produced with child labour, and if so, mitigate and prevent child labour in their supply chain.
+The Dutch Child Labour Due Diligence Act obliges companies to examine whether their goods or services have been produced with child labor, and if so, mitigate and prevent child labor in their supply chain.

 Who is concerned?